 The Associate of Applied Science (AAS) in Substance Abuse Counseling at Kilgore College can be completed in two years and provides the educational foundation required by the Texas Department of State Health Services to pursue a credential as a Licensed Chemical Dependency Counselor (LCDC).
-The program includes both face-to-face and online classes as well as a structured supervised practicum in an approved off-campus training site during the last semester of course work.
+The program includes both face-to-face and online classes as well as a structured supervised practicum in an approved off-campus training site during the last two semesters of course work.
 Students who successfully complete the program will be prepared to begin the 4,000 hours of required supervised work to become an LCDC.

 Current state requirements for LCDC licensure:

 - Complete an associate’s degree which includes 300 hours of practicum experience.

 - Pass a comprehensive written examination administered by the Texas Certification Board of Addiction Professionals.

 - Complete 4,000 hours of supervised work experience after receiving the associate’s degree.

 - Residential Care Facilities